Self Employed Tax

-You need to send notification into the Inland Revenue no more than three months after the month you went self-employed.
-Usually this communication is the end of the matter at this stage because the IR just want to know what you're doing.
+You need to send notification to the Inland Revenue no more than three months after the month you went self-employed.
+Usually, this communication is the end of the matter at this stage because the IR just want to know what you're doing.

 What regulations affect you?
 Starting and running a business means to have to comply with certain government regulations.
-You'll need to keep certain records and fill in forms as you progress.
-Here are some of the basic requirements your small business needs to know.
+You'll need to keep individual records and fill in forms as you progress.
+Here are some of the fundamental requirements your small business needs to know.